 Founder, Bradbury Company

-Derek B. Davis founded Bradbury Company to fill a void he saw repeatedly: high-net-worth individuals facing divorce had an attorney for the law, an accountant for the numbers, and a therapist for the grief — but no one at all managing the person actually making the decisions.
-The Bradbury Method exists to supply exactly that: a way to think clearly while everything moves at once.
+Derek B. Davis founded Bradbury Company to fill a void he saw repeatedly: high-net-worth individuals facing divorce often have an attorney for the law, an accountant for the numbers, and a therapist for the grief, but no one focused solely on helping the person at the center think clearly, communicate strategically, and make sound decisions under pressure.

-Derek works with a deliberately small roster of clients at a time.
-Every engagement is personal, private, and his.
+Bradbury Company works with a deliberately small roster of clients at a time.
+Every engagement is private, personal, and built around discretion.

 Clarity Under Pressure